KdeejaMstafa/AI-powered-SOC-log-triage-tool/README.md

 • 	Possible MITRE ATT&CK technique mapping.
 • 	Recommended next steps for a SOC analyst.
 This transforms raw logs into actionable insights.
+## Python Libraries Used
+- **json**
+To read and write JSON data.
+To load the Suricata JSON file and to pretty‑print context for the AI.
+- **re**
+Regular expression module.
+To parse unstructured text logs (auth.log, access.log) into structured fields.
+- **pandas**
+A data analysis library.
+Used to store logs in DataFrames, group them, filter them, and count events.
+- **time**
+Python module for time related functions.
+- **request**
+For making HTTP requests.